fjz345/ZWinSet/README.md

 ![alt text](showcase/job_select.png)
 ![alt text](showcase/executing_jobs.png)

+# Disclaimer
+I take no responsibility what so ever over you using this tool.
+Use at own risk.

 # Introduction
 I am tired of reinstalling all applications and set all 10 windows settings and remove bloat each time I reinstall windows.